 The Graduate Programs Manual.
-The Graduate Programs Manual contains the voted minimum admission and academic standards policies for all Andrews University graduate programs except the professional seminary degrees.
+The Graduate Programs Manual contains the voted minimum admission and academic standards policies for all Andrews University graduate programs except the professional physical therapy and seminary degrees.
 Copies of the manual are available for student use in all departments and schools with graduate programs.

 Handbooks for Graduate Students.
-The Handbook for Educational Specialist Students and the Handbook for Doctoral Students may be obtained from the School of Education; the Doctoral Student Handbook may be obtained from the SDA Theological Seminary.
+The Handbook for Educational Specialist Students and the Handbook for Doctoral Students may be obtained from the School of Education; the Doctor of Physical Therapy Student Handbook and t-DPT/DScPT Student Handbook may be obtained from the Physical Therapy Department; the Doctoral Student Handbook may be obtained from the SDA Theological Seminary.
 Some master's-degree programs also have handbooks.
 These handbooks give detailed information about admission requirements, advanced-degree course and research requirements, and comprehensive examinations.

 The doctoral handbooks also provide information about approval of the dissertation proposal, dissertation preparation, oral defense of the dissertation, and the general schedule of deadlines for doctoral students as they approach the final stages of their programs in preparation for graduation.